aloopkin/WinCertes/README.md

                                a switch, default 80)
       --show                 show current configuration parameters
       --reset                reset all configuration parameters
+      --extra                manages one additonal certificate instead of the default one, with its own settings

 Typical usage: WinCertes.exe -a -e me@example.com -d test1.example.com -d test2.example.com -p
 This will automatically create and register account with email me@example.com, and